paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * [Asking / Answering key questions using the Web App, Email response, and Bot](#Running-the-Application-and-Bot)

-### Three main functions of the the application:
-While they are linked, you will typically run only one function at a time.
-1. **Ingest** - load information (e.g. pdf or email) into the KnowledgeBase (Elastic)
-1. **Bots** - Answer questions passed to it (to /from Excel) using RAG techniques.
-Designed to be used as part of Power Automate or other automatic workflow.
-1. **App** - Friendly User Interface to answer questions in a back and forward way, focussing on 4 key business use cases.

 ### Underlying technologies:
 * Choice of Large Language Model (LLM) - either local such as LLAMA or remote (e.g. Microsoft Copilot, OpenAI or Gemini from Google).